sunaku/tork/README.md

-log file containing the live output of running the test file, (3) an array containing the names of tests (which were identified by `Test::Loop.test_name_parser`) inside the test file that have changed since the last run of the test file, and (4) the ID number of the worker process.
+log file containing the live output of running the test file, (3) an array containing the names of tests (which were identified by `Test::Loop.test_name_parser`) inside the test file that have changed since the last run of the test file, and (4) a rotating sequence number of the worker process that will run the test file.

 For example, to print a worker process' ID and what work it will perform: